zencart/documentation/content/user/running/resend_order_email.md

 - they need an invoice for tax or record keeping purposes.
 - your cart has an [email deliverability issue](/user/email/emails_not_received/).

-Here are a few ways you can address this need.
+Here are a few ways you can get them the information they need.
+(Of course if you have a deliverability issue, you will need to handle that separately.)

+## Using the Email Archive Manager

+If you had [email archiving](/user/admin_pages/configuration/configuration_emailoptions#email_archiving_active) turned on at the time the order was placed, you can use the [Email Archive Manager](/user/email/email_archive_manager/) to resend the email.
+(Note: You must be running Email Archive Manager version 1.9 or higher if your cart uses HTML email, and only the text copy of the email is re-sent.)

 ## Forward them the Admin order confirmation
 The administrator gets a confirmation email for each order, as long as the _Send Copy of Order Confirmation Emails To_ field in [Email Settings](/user/admin_pages/configuration/configuration_emailoptions/) is set.